Table of Contents

 How to handle your ball python

 Reptiles generally don’t appreciate petting and handling in the same way that dogs and cats do.
-That being said, ball pythons generally tolerate human interaction pretty well!
+Ball pythons generally tolerate human interaction pretty well!
 When picking up your ball python, be gentle and try to pick it up from the side or below rather than from above.
 Support as much of its body as possible, and NEVER pick it up by its tail, as this can damage its spine!

 Taming tips for ball pythons

-Ball pythons are perceived as gentle, so they’re often also perceived as easy to tame.
+Ball pythons are usually gentle, so many people think they will be easy to tame.
 However, this isn’t always the case.
-Ball pythons are often timid, which means that you have to work to gain their trust, and be especially careful to create a positive association with yourself in their mind.
+Ball pythons are often timid, so you may have to work to gain their trust and be especially careful to create a positive association with themselves.
 It’s best to encourage the snake to come out of the enclosure and climb onto you on their own, rather than simply grabbing them whenever you’re in the mood for handling.
-Never grab your ball python out from its hide, as this is a very effective way to make it feel unsafe.
+We do not suggest grabbing your ball python out from its hide, as this is a very effective way to make it feel unsafe.

-Worried about getting bitten?
-Teach your ball python to tell the difference between food time and handling time.
-One way to do this is by tapping on the front of the enclosure with your fingernails right before offering food, so the snake associates tapping with food.
+Are you worried about getting bitten?
+Teach your ball python to tell the difference between food and handling times.
+One way to do this is by tapping on the front of the enclosure with your fingernails before offering food so the snake associates tapping with food.
 When it’s handling time, don’t tap.
 Of course, if the snake still looks coiled and interested, you can use a paper towel roll to gently tap the snake on the head and distract it from thinking about food.

 How to provide enrichment for a ball python

 Enrichment is the practice of strategically providing items and activities to encourage a captive animal to exercise natural behaviors.
 This also helps increase activity, reduce stress, and increase the animal’s welfare.

 Here are some ways to provide enrichment for ball pythons: